woossi0/suite/docs/usermanual/source/intro/extensions.rst

 ----------

 The GeoPackage extension adds the ability for GeoServer to publish data from `GeoPackage <http://www.geopackage.org/>`_ sources (a data format based on `SQLite <http://www.sqlite.org/>`_).
 Once this extension is added, GeoServer will show GeoPackage as one of its available data sources when adding a new store.

-.. _intro.extensions.mapmeter:
+.. _intro.extensions.inspire:

 INSPIRE
 -------

 .. note:: OpenGeo Suite Enterprise only.

-The INSPIRE extension provides additional metadata information to WMS and WFS services required by the European Commission `INSPIRE directive <http://inspire.ec.europa.eu>`__.
+The INSPIRE extension provides additional metadata information for WMS and WFS services as required by the European Commission's `INSPIRE directive <http://inspire.ec.europa.eu>`__.

-For information on configuring WMS and WFS services see the `GeoServer INSPIRE documentation <../geoserver/extensions/inspire/>`_.
+For information on configuring WMS and WFS services, please see the `GeoServer INSPIRE documentation <../geoserver/extensions/inspire/>`_.

+.. _intro.extensions.mapmeter:

 Mapmeter
 --------